L-1B visa for specialized knowledge transfers

 How long is an L1B visa valid for?

-An L1B visa will be initially granted for 3 years, where you are a specialised employee transferring to an existing U.S office.
-If you are opening a new office in the U.S the L1B visa will be granted for a period of 1 year.
+An L1B visa will be initially granted for 3 years, if you are a specialized employee transferring to an existing U.S office.
+If you are opening a new office in the US, the L1B visa will be granted for a period of 1 year.

 - A basic filing fee – USD $460

 - A fraud prevention and detection fee – USD $500

 - Public law fee of USD $4500 for US employers with 50 or more employees where more than 50% of these staff have L1 visa status

 - Optional fee of USD $1,225 for premium processing